 - Where: Avoriaz

-March 2022 will see the return of Snowboxx festival, where revellers can expect a week of snow covered fun and shenanigans, all soundtracked by world renowned drum and bass, electronic and house music acts.
+March 2023 will hold the celebration of Snowboxx festival, where revellers can expect a week of snow covered fun and shenanigans, all soundtracked by world renowned drum and bass, electronic and house music acts.

-It might seem like all this won’t leave much time for skiing, however as Avoriaz forms part of Les Portes du Soleil ski area – the largest connected area in the world, you’ll have 650km of pistes across France and Switzerland to get your teeth into.
+It might seem like all this won’t leave much time for skiing, however as Avoriaz forms part of Les Portes du Soleil ski area – the largest connected area in the world, you’ll have 650km of pistes across France and Switzerland to get your teeth into at this snow festival.

 Once you’ve finished on the snow for the day at this ski festival, head to world famous venue La Folie Douce, which has partnered with Snowboxx to throw huge daily aprés parties where you can dance on tables to your heart’s content before the evening’s music acts take to the stages and the fun continues into the early hours.